buildingSMART/BCF-XML/Documentation/README.md

 #### Visibility
 The `Visibility` element decides which objects are visible and which are hidden.

+Spatial structure containment should not be considered when encoding and applying visibility.
+For example: a hidden `IfcBuildingStorey` does not imply that building elements associated with it via `IfcRelContainedInSpatialStructure` should be hidden as well.

 Element/Attribute | Optional | Description |
 :-----------|:------------|:------------
 DefaultVisibility | Yes | Boolean.
 Defaults to `false`</br><ul><li>When `true`, all components should be visible unless listed in the exceptions</li><li>When `false` all components should be invisible unless listed in the exceptions</li></ul>